spicetify/cli/CustomApps/lyrics-plus/README.md

 ![search](./search.png)

 Customise colors, change providers' priorities in config menu.
 Config menu locates in Profile Menu (top right button with your user name).
+> Note - You have to be in the lyrics section of the spotify app for these settings to show

 To install, run: